bootchk/nRF5rawProtocol/readme.md

 - Eclipse project.
 - GNU ARM toolchain (gcc and gdb for ARM)
 - hand maintained Makefile (as do most Nordic examples?)
-- linked resources (to the NRF SDK, as do most Nordic examples?)
+- linked resources (to the NRUntested on hw.
+F SDK, as do most Nordic examples?)
 I followed the tutorial for this combination on Nordic website, and hacked the Makefile.